Looking for the best movers in Kenya?

 1. Moving to Areas with Limited Infrastructure

-Moving companies depend on reliable roads for the safe and efficient transport of goods and equipment to the new destination.
-They also rely on communication networks, such as telephone or internet to coordinate their operations and keep in touch with the client.
+Moving companies depend on reliable roads for safe and efficient transportation of household goods, appliances, and equipment.
+They also rely on communication networks, such as phone carrier services or internet connections to coordinate operations and send the client live updates.

-Even after giving the client a date and time of delivery, you may encounter traffic congestion – a situation completely out of the mover’s control.
-Traffic jams cause major problems, including accidental damages or late deliveries, which most clients do not appreciate.
-Since sticking to the original timeframe is the rule of thumb, extensive planning and preparation are necessary.
+Traffic jams may cause accidental damages or late deliveries, which most clients do not appreciate.
+Since sticking to the original timeframe is the rule of thumb, pre-move planning and early preparation are necessary.
 Movers in Kenya should always have alternative routes to combat traffic jams.

 Kenyan roads can be unpredictable, but our team at Nellions is always one step ahead.
 With real-time monitoring of traffic and weather conditions, we adapt our routes and schedules on the fly, ensuring your move isn’t hindered by unforeseen delays.

-Road safety and relocation security are among the top challenges for movers, especially in international shipping.
-The experience on the roads can also be challenging for experienced drivers, especially with road discipline being a major issue in Kenya.
-Besides the threat of poor road safety, and poor driving habits, movers have to contend with the risk of poor road conditions.
+Road safety and relocation security are common challenges for movers.
+Driving on Kenyan roads can be a challenge even for experienced drivers, especially with traffic indiscipline by PSV drivers and bodaboda riders being a major issue in Kenya.
+On top of poor road safety, movers in Kenya still have to contend with bad roads in certain parts of the country.

-Seeking a moving quote from a professional moving company is more advisable for guaranteed safety and steady pricing despite any ‘unforeseen’ circumstances that may occur in the course of moving.
+Seeking a moving quote from a professional moving company guarantees the safety of one’s items and transparent pricing in spite of any unforeseen circumstances that may occur.

-Clients are responsible for communicating any potential issues with the new destination to prepare the movers in advance.
-However, some customers may forget to mention important impediments, such as narrow staircases or driveways, lack of elevator access for high-rise residential buildings, or low overhead at the main entrance.
+Clients must communicate any potential issues with the new destination to prepare the movers in advance.
+However, some customers may forget to mention important details, such as narrow staircases or driveways, lack of elevator access for high-rise residential buildings, or low overhead at the main entrance of the new residence.

 Sometimes, parking spots may be scanty, necessitating long carries (where movers have to carry goods for a distance exceeding 30 metres) and thus significantly extending the move duration.

-Such situations make it difficult for movers to efficiently carry out their duties.
+Such situations can make it difficult for movers to efficiently carry out their duties.

 Pro tip: It is essential to always inform your movers about any circumstances that may impede their ability to carry out the service smoothly so they can plan.
 On a moving day, arrange to get the closest possible parking space from your premises at both origin and destination.